mjordan/larkm/README.md

 larkm is currently only a proof of concept as we learn about locally mananging ARKs.
 Features such as support for [policy statements](https://arks.org/about/best-practices/), persisting to a database, access control for the REST interface, and automated code tests are yet to come.

 It is considered "lightweight" because it supports only a subset of ARK functionality, focusing on providing ways to manage ARKs locally and on ARKs as persistent, resolvable identifiers.
-ARK features such as suffix passthrough, and metadata management are currently out of scope.
+ARK features such as suffix passthrough and metadata management are currently out of scope.

 ## Requirements